USF-IMARS/FCRWQDC_data_ingest/README.md

+## Data
+Data for this repo is staged in `/data`.
+Details on data sources are below.

 Data from WIN is pulled manually for each program and put into `data/`.
 This data is staged at [this box.com link](https://usf.app.box.com/s/6j6ipvgh1ncu8qcmgw9o0ygxogcg8371).